volatiletech/sqlboiler/README.md

 developers' side that the version they are using does not match the version specified in the project.

-To solve this problem, you can use the `--verify-mod-version` and `--strict-verify-mod-version` flags (or aliased version in toml), which will warn and prohibit (when using strict) code generation when using sqlboiler.
+Sqlboiler will warn, if version in project and executable mismatch.
+Sqlboiler can also fail to prevent code generation, when `--strict-verify-mod-version` flag (or aliased version in toml) is enabled.

 #### Controlling Generation